AkashGhosh/Towards-Developing-a-Small-and-Safe-Language-Model-for-Veterinary-Science/README.md

 ```

+# Demo

+To run the demo, please use the IPYNB file name VetLM_demo from the Codes folder

 # About the Paper

 **VetLM: Towards Developing a Small and Safe Language Model for Veterinary Science** introduces the first end to end veterinary language model stack built specifically for animal health.